mattyoung101/omicron2d/docs/PLANNING.md

 In addition to this, we have to solve an optimisation problem to determine for example how much power we put into our kicks and dashes.
 This is another complex problem which I'm not sure what algorithm could be used to solve.

+Note that the movement planner will also handle not only directional moving but also kicking and grabbing and everything.

 # Execution process
 1. First we will load the initial team positioning (4-3-3 or the like) from the config file created with FormationEditor